 Virabhadrasana (Warrior Pose)

 This pose is excellent for the overall vitality and strengthening of the body when it comes to our knee pain.
-This asana has its roots with mythology: Virabhadr is the name of the fierce warrior (an incarnation of Shiva) having thousand heads, eyes and feet.
+This asana has its roots in mythology: Virabhadr is the name of the fierce warrior (an incarnation of Shiva) having a thousand heads, eyes, and feet.

 - First, start with the Mountain Pose or Tadasana.